 About Diabetic Retinopathy

 Diabetes is an ever-increasing epidemic in America, and our eyes are one of the first places that the damaging effects of diabetes can be detected.
-This is why our board-certified ophthalmologists, Dr. Allison Young, Dr. Kristin Held, and Dr. Teresa Whitney, recommend that patients receive routine eye exams to monitor their vision.
+This is why our board-certified ophthalmologists, Dr. Allison Young and Dr. Jana Waters, recommend that patients receive routine eye exams to monitor their vision.
 Diabetic retinopathy is a spectrum of eye disorders that are seen in patients with diabetes.
 Both insulin-dependent and non-insulin-dependent diabetes can lead to diabetic retinopathy, which can cause blockage, swelling, and leaking of the retinal blood vessels.
 If left untreated, diabetic retinopathy can even lead to blindness.
 If you have Type 1 or 2 diabetes, we encourage you to call Stone Oak Ophthalmology Center in San Antonio, TX to get evaluated by one of our skilled ophthalmologists to ensure there are no issues or concerns with your eyesight.